Gang: Prison

-Punk gang
+Punk

 Punk gangs are a unique type of gang made up of members who follow the punk rock ideology.
 Unlike other gangs and criminal groups, punk gangs follow a range of political and philosophical beliefs that can range from alt-right to radical left.
 Differing ideologies are one of the causes of conflicts between rival punk gangs, compared to other street gangs and criminal groups who wage gang war solely for illegal profit, vendetta, and territory.
 Most of them can be seen in political and social protests and demonstrations and are sometimes in violent confrontation with law-enforcement.
 Examples of punk gangs are Fight For Freedom, Friends Stand United, and Straight Edge gangs.

-Vigilante gang
+Vigilante

 Contemporary organized crime has also led to the creation of anti-gang groups, vigilante gangs, and autodefensas, who are groups who profess to be fighting against gang influence, but share characteristics and acts similarly to a gang.
 These include groups like the Los Pepes, Sombra Negra, Friends Stand United, People Against Gangsterism and Drugs, and OG Imba.

 Structure

 Many types of gangs make up the general structure of an organized group.
 Understanding the structure of gangs is a critical skill to defining the types of strategies that are most effective with dealing with them, from the at-risk youth to the gang leaders.
 Not all individuals who display the outward signs of gang membership are actually involved in criminal activities.
-An individual's age, physical structure, ability to fight, willingness to commit violence, and arrest record are often principal factors in determining where an individual stands in the gang hierarchy; how money derived from criminal activity and ability to provide for the gang also impacts the individual's status within the gang.
+An individual's age, sexual identity, physical structure, ability to fight, willingness to commit violence, and arrest record are often principal factors in determining where an individual stands in the gang hierarchy; how money derived from criminal activity and ability to provide for the gang also impacts the individual's status within the gang.
 The structure of gangs varies depending primarily on size, which can range from five or ten to thousands.
 Many of the larger gangs break up into smaller groups, cliques or sub-sets (these smaller groups can be called "sets" in gang slang.)
 The cliques typically bring more territory to a gang as they expand and recruit new members.
 Most gangs operate informally with leadership falling to whoever takes control; others have distinct leadership and are highly structured, which resembles more or less a business or corporation.

 Criminal gangs may function both inside and outside of prison, such as the Nuestra Familia, Mexican Mafia, Folk Nation, and the Brazilian PCC.
 During the 1970s, prison gangs in Cape Town, South Africa began recruiting street gang members from outside and helped increase associations between prison and street gangs.

 In the US, the prison gang the Aryan Brotherhood is involved in organized crime outside of prison.